-1. About 4 million children are being trafficked right now.
+1. About 3 million children are being trafficked right now.

-According to the International Labour Organization in 2017.
+According to the International Labour Organization.

 2. Trafficking often doesn’t involve kidnapping.